languel/mediamime/docs/PRD.md

 - Value modes: constant, normX, normY, distance (auto-scaled to MIDI 0–127).
 - Let performers rename shapes from the interaction modal; the label appears in the sidebar, snapshot exports, and assignment workflows.
 - Make the Interaction Mapping modal draggable via its top handle so it can relocate without covering the video feed.
+- Persist the score directly inside the SVG DOM.
+Every shape lives as a `<g data-shape-id>` with `data-shape-*` attributes for geometry, style, and metadata so exporting the `<svg>` yields a complete, portable score.
+- Treat the SVG DOM as the canonical source of truth: transformation sessions read from the DOM, compute new geometry, and write the updates back as native attributes instead of rebuilding nodes from a detached JS model.

 ### 4.3 MIDI Routing
 - Global port selector with broadcast option and refresh.